rivtiding/rivtiding/README.md

 15 , december 19

-im homeschooled so im on ponytown 50% of the time
+im not on ponytown a lot anymore

 C+H heavily enc even if im with friends,, i luv cuddling but i probably wont int first if ur with someone else already